 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.

 Rebounding may just be the most fun you’ll ever have exercising.
 No, it has nothing to do with basketball – or those terrible 80s exercise videos.
-The mini trampolines used for rebounding will not only strengthen your muscles, but detoxify your body and improve your coordination.
-We introduced rebounding into our daily workout routines years ago, but if you’ve yet to try it, here are six awesome and surprising reasons to start.
+The mini trampolines used for rebounding will not only strengthen your muscles but detoxify your body and improve your coordination.
+We introduced rebounding into our daily workout routines years ago, but if you’ve yet to try it, here are six remarkable and surprising benefits of rebounding to start.

 1. Detoxifies Your Lymphatic System

-Did you know that your lymphatic system is your body’s main “detoxifier”?
+Did you know that your lymphatic system is your body’s primary “detoxifier”?
 It removes poisons, heavy metals and toxins from your body to keep you happy and healthy.